rl1987/trunnel/doc/trunnel.md

     int example_setstr_value(example_t *obj, const char *val);
     int example_setstr0_value(example_t *obj, const char *val, size_t len);

-The 'getstr' function is identical to 'getarray', except that it guarantees a NUL-terminated result.
-(It can return NULL if it fails to NUL-terminate the answer.)
-This time the 'setstr0' function takes a new value and its length;
+The `getstr` function is identical to `getarray`, except that it guarantees a NUL-terminated result.
+(It can return `NULL` if it fails to NUL-terminate the answer.)
+This time the `setstr0` function takes a new value and its length;
-the 'setstr' function just takes a value and assumes it is NUL-terminated.
+the `setstr` function just takes a value and assumes it is NUL-terminated.

 ### Extending trunnel

 You can extend Trunnel using the 'extern struct' mechanism described above.
-All you need to do is provide your own structure definition, along with "parse", "encode", "free", and "check" functions.
+All you need to do is provide your own structure definition, along with `parse`, `encode`, `free`, and `check` functions.
 The generated trunnel code will use those functions as appropriate to access your extended type.

 ### Notes on thread-safety